-Spouse: If you are legally married, you must list your spouse regardless of whether he/she lives with you or intends to immigrate to the United States.
-You must list your spouse even if you currently are separated from him/her unless you are legally separated.
+Spouse: If you are legally married, you must list your spouse regardless of whether they live with you or intend to immigrate to the United States.
+You must list your spouse even if you currently are separated from them unless you are legally separated.
 Legal separation is an arrangement when a couple remains married but lives apart, following a court order.
 If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the Diversity Visa program.
 You will not be penalized if you choose to enter the name of a spouse from whom you are legally separated.
-If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa or your spouse does not intend to immigrate.
+If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa, or your spouse does not intend to immigrate.
 Failure to list your eligible spouse or listing someone who is not your spouse will make you ineligible for a DV.
-If you are not married at the time of entry but plan on getting married in the future, do not list a spouse is deceased, you do not have to list your former spouse.
+If you are not married at the time of entry but plan on getting married in the future, do not list a spouse on your entry form, as this would make you ineligible for a DV.
+If you are divorced or your spouse is deceased, you do not have to list your former spouse.

 The only exception to this requirement is if your spouse is already a U.S. citizen or U.S. Lawful Permanent Resident.
-If your spouse is a U.S. citizen or Lawful Permanent Resident, do not list him/her in your entry.
+If your spouse is a U.S. citizen or Lawful Permanent Resident, do not list them in your entry.
 A spouse who is already a U.S. citizen or a Lawful Permanent Resident will not require or be issued a DV.
 Therefore, if you select "married and my spouse IS a U.S. citizen or U.S. LPR" on your entry, you will not be able to include further information on your spouse.